pablitocito/Diffusion_model_project/README.md

 </p>

 At each timesteps our model will optimise the MSE between the estimate noise from our model $\epsilon_\theta$ and random noise $\epsilon$ .
-The final equation become to minimise:
+The final equation to minimise become:

 <br />